Our operations

 Interior of heating plant in Uppsala, Sweden.

-We are one of Europe’s largest producers and distributors of district heating to growing metropolitan areas in northwestern Europe including Berlin, Amsterdam, and Uppsala, and we are pioneering district heating activities in the UK.
-Our district heating supply remains primarily based on the operation of some large, combined heat and power plants (CHPs), but with the sustainability targets of Vattenfall, we are widening the use of decentralised and flexible energy solutions, including mini-CHPs, heat pumps, boilers, storage options, solar panel installations, and third party excess heat infeed (TPI).
+We are one of Europe’s largest producers and distributors of district heating to growing metropolitan areas in north-western Europe including Berlin, Amsterdam, Uppsala, and Bristol.
+We are pioneering district heating solutions in other UK cities as well.
+Our district heating supply still relies on the operation of some large, combined heat and power plants (CHPPs), but with the sustainability targets of Vattenfall, we have widened our portfolio to include technologies like e-boilers, third-party excess heat infeed (TPI), and thermal waste utilisation.

 Strategy and targets

-The energy crisis has made it even more evident that dependency on fossil fuels is untenable.
-For Vattenfall, decarbonising our heat operations will be critical to achieve net zero in 2040.
-We have accelerated our efforts to replace fossil fuels with fossil-free and sustainable alternatives, and are currently concentrating on our Berlin and Amsterdam heat networks.
+The 2022 energy crisis has made it even more evident that dependency on fossil fuels is untenable.
+For Vattenfall, decarbonising our heat operations follows our ambition to achieve net zero in 2040.

-In Sweden, operations will be 100% fossil-fuel free by 2025.
-We aim to grow our customer base by connecting additional new and existing buildings to both new and existing heat networks, and, aided by digital solutions, by implementing smart hybrid and decentralised low-carbon heating and cooling solutions, to ensure a reliable heat supply.
+In Sweden, operations will be 100 per cent fossil-fuel free by 2025.
+We aim to grow our customer base by implementing smart hybrid and decentralised low-carbon heating and cooling solutions for attractive and reliable heat supply.

 More about Heat